Pkcs11Interop/empty-pkcs11/README.md

 ## About

-EMPTY-PKCS11 has been developed as a part of [Pkcs11Interop](https://www.pkcs11interop.net/) project by [Jaroslav Imrich](https://www.jimrich.sk/).
+EMPTY-PKCS11 has been written for the [Pkcs11Interop](https://www.pkcs11interop.net/) project by [Jaroslav Imrich](https://www.jimrich.sk/).
 Please visit project website - [pkcs11interop.net](https://www.pkcs11interop.net) - for more information.